Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Use motors with 1.8 or more degrees per step. **Do not use 0.9deg motors**.
 The positioning accuracy depends on the resolution of the encoder, not on the degrees/step of the motor.

 The maximum speed at which the firmware can drive the motor reliably in closed loop mode is about 5000 full steps/second.
+However, the maximum step rate may be much lower if the driver is not able to change the motor current fast enough.
+The calculator at https://www.reprapfirmware.org/emf.html will estimate the maximum speed for which full torque is available for a given motor and supply voltage.
+Good closed loop operation will be available below this speed.

 ## Compatible Encoders